 Over the course of four days, the FIFAfrica22 agenda will feature panels, workshops, exhibitions, and presentations.
 All interactions will maintain and observe national COVID-19 Standard Operating Procedures (SOPs).

-Registration and call for session proposals are open.
+Registration is open.
 For the latest on the Forum, follow @cipesaug.
 The event hashtags are #FIFAfrica22 and #InternetFreedomAfrica.